probcomp/crosscat/docs/sphinx/engines.rst

 CrossCat Engines
 ================

 A CrossCat engine can be local or remote.
 A remote engine may be a JSONRPC engine or a Hadoop engine.
-A CrssCatClient can be used to dispatch importing and constructing the desired engine type.
+A CrossCatClient can be used to dispatch importing and constructing the desired engine type.

 .. warning::